Data-driven priors and their posterior concentration rates: Examples

 \begin{prop} Suppose that the true regression function $f^\star$ is in a Sobolev space of index $\beta > \frac12$.
-For the empirical prior described above, if $\gamma$ is sufficiently small, then there exists a constant $M > 0$ such that the corresponding posterior distribution $\Pi^n$ satisfies
+For the empirical prior described above, there exists a constant $M > 0$ such that the corresponding posterior distribution $\Pi^n$, using Type~I or Type~II regularization, with any $\alpha < 1$, satisfies

 \end{prop}

 \begin{proof} See the Appendix. \end{proof}